Rushyo/VindicateTool/README.md

 Vindicate is a tool which detects name service spoofing, often used by IT network attackers to steal credentials (e.g. Windows Active Directory passwords) from users.
 It's designed to detect the use of hacking tools such as [Responder](https://github.com/SpiderLabs/Responder), [Inveigh](https://github.com/Kevin-Robertson/Inveigh), [NBNSpoof](https://en.kali.tools/all/?tool=881&PageSpeed=noscript), and Metasploit's [LLMNR](https://www.rapid7.com/db/modules/auxiliary/spoof/llmnr/llmnr_response), [NBNS](https://www.rapid7.com/db/modules/auxiliary/spoof/nbns/nbns_response), and [mDNS](https://www.rapid7.com/db/modules/auxiliary/spoof/mdns/mdns_response) spoofers, whilst avoiding false positives.
 This can allow a Blue Team to quickly detect and isolate attackers on their network.
 It takes advantage of the Windows event log to quickly integrate with an Active Directory network, or its output can be piped to a log for other systems.

+There's a diagram explaining spoofing attacks and how Vindicate works [on the wiki](https://github.com/Rushyo/VindicateTool/wiki/How-it-works).

 ### What is LLMNR/NBNS/mDNS spoofing and why do I need to detect it?

 * pentest.blog: [What is LLMNR & WPAD and How to Abuse Them During Pentest ?](https://pentest.blog/what-is-llmnr-wpad-and-how-to-abuse-them-during-pentest/)